jchddd/scripts/jworkflow/README.md

 # jworkflow
 Custom Python scripts based mainly on **pymatgen** and are used to analyze VASP calculation results and catalysis related content
+## Installation
+Copy the Folder Jworkflow into the Lib folder under your Python directory, or run the code at the same level as Folder Jworkflow.
 ## Requirement
 - pymatgen
 - ase